MHuiG/MHuiG/AWESOME-STARS.md

 ## Rust

 - [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
-- [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - OpenHuman is an open source agent harness with local-first memory, agent orchestration, and workflows
+- [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - OpenHuman is the fastest, cheapest, most efficient open-source agent harness.
+Written in Rust
 - [lvy010/lvynote](https://github.com/lvy010/lvynote) - Notebook backup
 - [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [ferrumc-rs/ferrumc](https://github.com/ferrumc-rs/ferrumc) - A reimplementation of the minecraft server in rust.